Afford Anything®

 Here’s how to navigate this reality if you’re thinking about buying a home:

-If you have – or want – a single-family home, look into building an ADU (also known as a guesthouse, casita, or in-law suite), or building an apartment into the basement/attic/garage.
+If you have – or want – a single-family home, look into building an ADU (guesthouse, casita, or in-law suite).
+You’ll reduce living costs and expand housing supply.

-#3: Don’t wait for some magical supply surge – it’s not coming like it did in Buenos Aires.
-This means prices will probably keep climbing.
+3. Don’t wait for a magical supply surge — it’s not coming.
+Prices will probably keep climbing.

-And please don’t fall prey to the magical thinking that “prices have to come down because they’re already too high.”
+And please don’t fall for the argument that “prices have to come down because they’re too high.”

 The Bottom Line